Charnley–Norwood House

-The Charnley–Norwood House is a summer (winter) cottage designed by architects Louis Sullivan and Frank Lloyd Wright in 1890 in Ocean Springs, Mississippi on the Mississippi Gulf Coast.
+The Charnley–Norwood House is a summer (winter) cottage designed by architects Louis Sullivan and Frank Lloyd Wright in 1890 on the Mississippi Gulf Coast in Ocean Springs, Mississippi.
 The home was built as a vacation residence for James Charnley, a wealthy Chicago lumber baron, and its style represents an important change in American residential architecture known as Prairie School.

 History

-The Charnley–Norwood House was built in the early 1890s and restored in the 1980s, but was severely damaged by Hurricane Katrina in 2005.
-The estate is currently under the management of the Mississippi Gulf Coast National Heritage Area.

 In 1890, Louis Sullivan, of Adler & Sullivan architecture firm in Chicago, designed the Charnley–Norwood House as a summer cottage for his friend James Charnley.
 Frank Lloyd Wright was a young draftsman in Sullivan's office at the time, but there is little evidence to suggest that Wright actually had a hand in the making of the 3,000 square foot cottage.
 Wright never once visited the site.
 In his autobiography, Sullivan recalls quickly designing the "two shacks" himself in March 1890, then the prepared plans were given to a local carpenter to construct.
-Beyond its experimental residential design, the Charnley–Norwood House stands out because of its association with two of America's greatest architects – Louis Sullivan, known as the “father of the skyscraper,” and Frank Lloyd Wright, often called the “father of modern architecture."
+Beyond its experimental residential design, the Charnley–Norwood House stands out because of its association with two of America's greatest architects – Louis Sullivan, known as the "father of the skyscraper," and Frank Lloyd Wright, often called the "father of modern architecture."

 Sullivan discovered the area while vacationing in New Orleans.
-He ran into wealthy friends, the Charnleys, who urged him to visit the “coastal paradise” they had recently explored.
+He ran into wealthy friends, the Charnleys, who urged him to visit the "coastal paradise" they had recently explored.
 Ocean Springs, Mississippi was only a small village at the time, and provided a peaceful retreat from the hustle and bustle of Chicago.
-Sullivan's writings from the period describe the property as “[a] stately forest of amazing beauty… arranged as though by the hand of an unseen poet.
+Sullivan's writings from the period describe the property as "[a] stately forest of amazing beauty… arranged as though by the hand of an unseen poet.
 Ah, what a delight, what luxury of peace within the velvety caressing air… the odor of the waters and the pines."
 Sullivan and Charnley purchased adjoining gulf-side properties in Ocean Springs, MS to construct their two vacation residences.
-The Charnley–Norwood House Complex contains the main house as well as an octagonal guest cottage.
-The home sits on an acre of beachfront property at 509 East Beach Drive in Ocean Springs, MS, 39564.